Best Hip Mobility Exercises for Pelvic Floor Health

 Tight hips cause pain and can impact your sex life and your ability to get the orgasms you want.
 Lower back pain often results from tight hips and pelvic floor (pf) issues.
 Sacroiliac(SI) joint pain can also be from the hips and pelvic floor.

-An anterior pelvic tilt is a very common posturaln this position, your hips tilt forward, and the hip flexors areightened.
-Your glutes stick out, and the lower back is compressed and tight.
-Your misalignment.
-I shortened and t lower abs are lengthened.
-All of this can cause misalignments in the pelvic floor and issues.
+An anterior pelvic tilt is a very common postural position.
+In this position, your hips tilt forward, and the hip flexors are tightened.
+Your glutes stick out, the lower back is compressed and tight, and the lower abs are lengthened.
+All of this can cause misalignments and other issues in the pelvic floor.

 Pelvic Floor and Hip Impingement Exercises